 It has become a norm to share our emotions, happiness, sorrows, and experiences on social media.
 Although, that is solely every individual’s personal choice; it is vital that the good deeds and spiritual acts which you perform are not shared with people.
 Keep your intentions focused; desire praise for your actions solely from Allah and not from people because it is only Allah who can reward you.

 Keep a close watch out for your ‘pride’ meter’s activity.
 The moment that thought crosses your mind, “Look at all the good deeds and spiritual acts I am performing in comparison to everyone else!” is when you need to immediately pull the brakes.
 The only person you are in competition with when it comes to faith is your own self.
 You can never be too sure which of your efforts were wholly accepted by Allah, stay humble.

 3. Encourage The Efforts Of Those Who Are Striving To Better Themselves In Ramadan

 Humanize yourself and leave the judging to Allah.
 If those who you saw sinning and not being the best version of themselves throughout the year are now striving to better themselves during the holy month of Ramadan; do not shove them off the straight path with negative or taunting comments.
 Take their hand tenderly and encourage their efforts.

 4. Set A Plan For Ramadan

-Islam is a way of life, it provides guidelines which makes life peaceful and fulfilling.
-It is our weak conscience bad habits and sins which cause us physical, mental, emotional and spiritual discomfort.
+Islam is a way of life, it provides guidelines that make life peaceful and fulfilling.
+It is our weak conscience bad habits and sins which cause us physical, mental, emotional, and spiritual discomfort.
 This Ramadan while you’re aiming to revive your Islamic lifestyle; identify, reflect and set a game plan to eradicate a bad habit of yours.
-May it be cussing, back-biting, lashing out in anger or irregular prayers; pick one to toss away for good!
+May it be cussing, back-biting, lashing out in anger, or irregular prayers; pick one to toss away for good!

 5. Don’t Restrict The Blessings Of Ramadan To The Last Ten Days Only